Do You Feel Disconnected From the Present, Fearful About the Future and Controlled by the Past?

 Trauma can make it feel as though the dangers of the past are still present, keeping you caught in a seemingly endless state of distress.
 But, with expert guidance and support, you can stop feeling as though you are merely surviving.
 You can start moving through the world with a new sense of trust, balance and possibility.

 During trauma treatment sessions, my initial focus will be on getting to know you and developing a therapeutic relationship based on security and trust.
 No matter how unstable the world seems outside sessions, the therapy room is a place of safety in which you can feel and express anything without fear of judgment or criticism.
 As we gently investigate the challenges you’re facing now, I can help you develop strategies to regulate uncomfortable thoughts, emotions and physical sensations, including deep breathing, mindfulness exercises and calming movement.
-Once you feel ready, we can begin the process of eye movement desensitization and reprocessing (EMDR) therapy.
+Once you feel ready, we can begin the process of eye movement desensitization and reprocessing (EMDR) therapy and Rapid Resolution Therapy (RRT).

 EMDR is a highly effective therapy approach, recognized by the Department of Veterans Affairs as the foremost method of treating trauma.
 EMDR helps you to release the trauma stored in your body and brain, allowing you to more fully integrate the memories of what happened through a safe, guided process.
 You won’t forget your experience, but you can become able to look back on it without feeling the same emotional charge.
 The traumatic event will become just another past experience that contributed to who you are, losing its power to define or control you in the present.